 Evaluation Metrics

 MutagenT provides built-in metrics to measure prompt quality from different angles.
 Choose the right combination of metrics based on your use case.
+Metrics are configured in the evalConfig.criteria array when creating an evaluation definition.

 Metric Categories